meltmedia/bouncer/readme.md

 If the application is going to sit behind a trusted proxy (apache, nginx), adding the proxy setting will allow ip detection to work properly.

+How often the hosts are updated can be configured using the reload_interval option.

-To disable listening on a port, simply remove it from the configuration
+To disable listening on a port, simply remove it from the configuration.

     {
       "http": 4010,